Gottlieb Heise

 Heise organ from 1837 with extensions by Wilhelm Sauer from 1908 in the Potsdamer St. Nicholas Church.Destroyed during World War II.

 Gottlieb Heise (23 March 1785 – 20 June 1847) was a German organ builder.
-In 1894, the renowned Alexander Schuke Potsdam Orgelbau company emerged from his Potsdam workshop.
+In 1894, the renowned Schuke company later named Alexander Schuke Potsdam Orgelbau emerged from his Potsdam workshop.

 Life

 Born in Querfurt, Electorate of Saxony, Heise was trained by Georg Christian Knecht in Tübingen.
 In 1820, he went to Potsdam and opened an organ workshop at 50 Charlottenstraße Heise was held in high esteem by the Prussian government, which promoted him.
 After his death in 1847, Carl Ludwig Gesell, who had previously been Heise's first assistant for eight years, took over the company.